fossas/meta-fossa/GUIDE.md

 3. How can I report defect?

-You can report defect or feature request to FOSSA team at https://support.fossa.com.
-We prefer you use fossa's support portal instead of github Issues, as our support team can rapidly address question and bugs.
+You can report defect or feature request to FOSSA team at https://support.fossa.com/hc/en-us

 4. How does it differ from `create-spdx` class?